And Lo,

 }

-Drive it with five parallel curl calls to the same URL.
+Drive it with five parallel curl calls at the same URL.

 Origin sleeps 3s, proxy_cache_lock_timeout 2s.
-The leader fetches upstream.
-The four followers sit on the lock for 2s, the lock times out (the leader hasn't finished — it'll finish at 3s), and each follower then goes upstream itself.
+The leader goes upstream.
+The four followers sit on the lock for 2s, the lock times out (the leader still isn't done, it finishes at 3s), and now each follower goes upstream on its own.

 conn=2 cache=MISS rt=3.010 urt=3.006 # leader